Pittsburgh Civic Light Opera

 Pittsburgh CLO's history began when Abraham Lewis Wolk, a Pittsburgh City Councilman, attended a performance of the St. Louis Municipal Opera, the first American summertime musical theater.
 Wolk wanted to copy the idea, and after discussions with Pittsburgh retail magnate Edgar J. Kaufmann, who helped with financing, Pittsburgh CLO was established.

 Since 1946, Pittsburgh CLO has been dedicated to the preservation, creation and promotion of live musical theater.
 Pittsburgh CLO produces a Main Stage Season, A Musical Christmas Carol and operates the CLO Cabaret.
-Programs include the Academy, Mini Stars, the Richard Rodgers Award, the Construction Center for the Arts and being a partner in Elephant Eye Theatricals.
+Programs include the Academy, Mini Stars, the Richard Rodgers Award, the Construction Center for the Arts and is a partner in Elephant Eye Theatricals.
 National touring includes Doctor Dolittle, Barry Manilow’s Copacabana and Joseph and the Amazing Technicolor Dreamcoat.

 Pittsburgh CLO has participated in a number of Broadway shows, including Legally Blonde, Curtains, Monty Python's Spamalot, The Color Purple, Chita Rivera: The Dancer's Life, Thoroughly Modern Millie, Bombay Dreams, Flower Drum Song and Big River.
+The musical director for several of these was Sue Anderson.
+Tom Helm served as the Pittsburgh CLO's long time music director from 1997 to 2016 after having earlier served in that post in 1981-1982.

 Pittsburgh CLO's numerous programs for students include the Gene Kelly Awards, founded in 1990.

 In 2004, the Pittsburgh CLO produced The Music Man, featuring Jeff Goldblum as Harold Hill, alongside his then-girlfriend, Catherine Wreford, Illeana Douglas, and Ed Begley, Jr. This production was later made the centerpiece of mockumentary/documentary Pittsburgh.